 That’s significant because Hurricane Irma had struck just two months earlier, and there were concerns that the storm would potentially hurt the state’s economy and housing market.

-By October, sin embargo, it was clear that both hiring and home sales had bounced back.
+By October, however, it was clear that both hiring and home sales had bounced back.
 Both the Florida economy and housing market were strong enough to withstand the impact of that storm.

 Although sales rose by 8 percent and pending sales by 6 percent, the other trend seen throughout the year – low inventory – remained a challenge.
 New listings were down by 0.3 percent in November, while inventory of homes for sale fell by 11 percent.
 The lack of inventory has been the key factor in keeping home sales lower than expected for such a vibrant market.